Emily Brown • July 12, 2024

 To learn more about improving your website to make the most of your ad spend or applying DIY SEO techniques to boost search rankings, check out the other blog posts in this series from the resources section below.

-Emily Brown is the lead web designer & digital strategist at Ochre Design Studio.
+Emily is the lead web designer & digital strategist at Ochre Design Studio.
 She understands the importance of online discoverability & conversion for business owners, and combines a unique blend of these techniques with visual design to create powerful websites that convert.
 Emily enjoys piping hot tea, strategic scheming and chasing after her very excited cattle dog.